 Unearth natural and cultural delights on your Ecuador trip!
 Highlights of your tour include a blissful stay deep in the heart of the wild Amazon, a spectacular train ride to the Devil’s Nose surrounded by towering volcanic peaks, and deep insights into the regions Inca and Spanish colonial heritage at UNESCO World Heritage site Cuenca.

-The capital of Ecuador, Quito, is one of the most visited countries in South America.
+The capital of Ecuador, Quito, is one of the most visited cities in South America.
 Surrounded by volcanoes and the Andean highlands, the city provides a cultural feast with its many churches and monasteries.

 Quito City tour and Middle of the World On this private full day guided tour, visit the Independence Square flanked by the Cathedral, the Presidential Palace, the Municipal Building and the Archbishop’s Palace.
 Continue to the Church of San Francisco, one of the greatest religious buildings of the New World.
 Its impressive façade and atrium lead to its gold interior, Baroque influence by Moorish style, with the winged Virgin of Quito at its main altar.
 Then continue approx. 25 km north of Quito to the ‘Middle of the World.’
 Here at the 30 m tall monument, learn about the French-Spanish geodetic expedition of 1736-1744 which determined the position of the Equator.
 Stand and have your picture taken with one leg in the northern hemisphere and the other leg in the southern hemisphere of the earth.
 (Full day, private activity, lunch included)

 Located in northeast Ecuador, the UNESCO site of Yasuni Biosphere Reserve and National Park is one of few places in the world where plant, mammal, amphibian, and bird species all reach their maximum biodiversity.